Aura Messaging Protocol (AMP)

 Messages are rejected when the header epoch is inconsistent with reduced epoch state.
 This includes epochs that are too old, non-linear epochs, or replays from retired epochs.

 If AEAD decryption fails, messages are dropped.
-Repeated failures contribute to suspicious-event classification and may trigger emergency PCS.
+Repeated failures contribute to suspicious-event classification and may trigger AmpEmergencyAlarm and emergency transition proposal facts.

 Messages older than the current checkpoint window cannot be decrypted because older checkpoints have been garbage collected.
 This is an intentional forward secrecy tradeoff.